BanG Dream!: Original net animations

 Two chibi spin-offs called Pastel Life and BanG Dream!
 Girls Band Party!
 Pico aired in May and July 2018, respectively.
 Studio A-Cat worked on Pastel Life with leadership from Tommy Hino, while Pico was animated by Sanzigen in conjunction with DMM.futureworks and directed by Seiya Miyajima.

 A second season of Pico titled BanG Dream!
 Girls Band Party!
 Pico: Ohmori aired from May to October 2020.

 A third season of Pico titled BanG Dream!
 Girls Band Party!
 Pico Fever! aired from October 7, 2021, to March 31, 2022.

-In August 2025, it was revealed that a new 52-episodes mini series titled Ganzo!
-Bandori-chan is set to be released on October 2, 2025, on YouTube.
+In August 2025, a new 52-episode miniseries titled Ganzo!
+Bandori-chan was revealed, and premiered on October 2, 2025, on YouTube.

 Spin-offs and films

 BanG Dream!
 Film Live, a concert movie animated by Sanzigen and starring the original five bands, premiered on September 13, 2019.
 The movie was directed by Tomomi Umetsu with script by Nakamura; in addition to the main cast, Kazuyuki Ueda and Elements Garden returned to reprise their roles as character designer and music producer, respectively.
 After opening in 56 theaters, the film grossed approximately at the box office in its first month.
 After acquiring its license in August 2020, Sentai conducted limited cinematic screenings of the movie in addition to home release.
 A sequel, BanG Dream!
 Film Live 2nd Stage, adds Morfonica and Raise A Suilen to the cast and premiered on August 20, 2021.

 A two-part film series focusing on Roselia called BanG Dream!
 Episode of Roselia (each subtitled Promise and Song I am.) saw a theatrical release in 2021; Promise premiered on April 23, while Song I am. did so on June 25.
 Online streaming platform Eventive carried both movies in the United States.
 A Poppin'Party-centric movie titled BanG Dream!
 Poppin'Dream! premiered on January 1, 2022.
 Crunchyroll licensed both films outside of Asia.

 In 2022, to commemorate Girls Band Party!s fifth anniversary, a two-episode animation titled BanG Dream!
 Girls Band Party!
 5th Anniversary Animation: CiRCLE Thanks Party! was released on March 10 and 17.

 On March 19, 2022, it was announced that Morfonica was receiving an original anime titled BanG Dream!
 Morfonication, which premiered on July 28 and 29, 2022.

 An anime television series centered around MyGO!!!!! that serves as the spin-off and chronological sequel to the main series, titled BanG Dream!
 It's MyGO!!!!!, was announced on April 9, 2023.
 It is directed by Kōdai Kakimoto, with Yuniko Ayana writing and supervising series scripts.
 It premiered on June 29, 2023, with three episodes premiering on the same day, and aired until September 14, 2023.
 Crunchyroll licensed the series.